 The most beautiful quality of this story is the balance between the heaviness Anita begins to feel but the softness of the illustrations.
 The illustrations are comforting and are almost whispering to you, everything will be ok.

 Anita and the Dragons is a book to be savoured, discussed and then shared.
-It lends itself to Key Stage Two.
+It lends itself to lower junior class collections.